ReubenRich16/pricing-and-margin-calculator/pricingcalcapp/implementation_plan.md

-# Implementation Plan
+# Implementation Plan: Stateful Parser

 [Overview]
-This plan outlines the necessary changes to correctly handle "Supply Only" items within the parsing and aggregation engine, ensuring they remain in their original groups while being clearly marked.
+This plan outlines the refactoring of the parsing engine from a stateless, regex-based approach to a more robust, context-aware state machine.
+This will address the current failures in handling complex and inconsistent quote formats.

 [Types]
-No new types will be introduced, but an existing data structure will be modified.
-The `lineItem` object, created in `PasteParser.js` and used throughout the aggregation and display process, will be updated to include a new boolean flag.
+No new types will be introduced.
+The existing `lineItem` and `group` objects will be used.

-- `lineItem`:
-  - `isSupplyOnly` (boolean, optional): Will be set to `true` if the item is identified as "Supply Only".

 [Files]
-This implementation will involve modifications to three key files: `PasteParser.js`, `aggregation.js`, and `PasteParserReview.js`.

-- `src/components/quote/PasteParser.js`: The parsing logic will be updated to stop moving "Supply Only" items to a separate group and instead flag them directly on the line item object.
-- `src/utils/aggregation.js`: The aggregation logic will be modified to prevent the creation of a separate "Supply Only" group and to correctly group items based on their new `isSupplyOnly` flag.
-- `src/components/quote/PasteParserReview.js`: The display component will be updated to render a "Supply Only" label for flagged items.
+The primary focus of this refactor will be on `src/components/quote/PasteParser.js`.
+The other files will remain unchanged for now.

+- `src/components/quote/PasteParser.js`: Will be heavily modified to implement the new state machine and parsing logic.

 [Functions]
-Several functions across the three files will be modified to implement the new "Supply Only" handling.
+- **New Functions:**
+  - `isLineItem(line)` (in `src/components/quote/PasteParser.js`): A new helper function that will use heuristics (e.g., presence of "m²", R-value) to determine if a line is a line item, regardless of leading characters.
 - **Modified Functions:**
-  - `parseSupplyOnlyItem` (in `src/components/quote/PasteParser.js`): This function will be removed, as its logic will be integrated into `parseLineItem`.
+  - `parseTextToWorksheet` (in `src/components/quote/PasteParser.js`): This function will be completely refactored to implement the state machine.
-  - `parseLineItem` (in `src/components/quote/PasteParser.js`): Will be updated to detect "SUPPLY ONLY" text in the line and set the `isSupplyOnly` flag.
+  - `parseGroupHeader` (in `src/components/quote/PasteParser.js`): Will be updated to handle multi-line headers.
-  - `parseTextToWorksheet` (in `src/components/quote/PasteParser.js`): The logic for creating a separate "Supply Only" group will be removed.
-  - `aggregateWorksheet` (in `src/utils/aggregation.js`): The logic for creating a separate "Supply Only" group will be removed, and the item keying logic will be updated to include the `isSupplyOnly` status.
-  - `GroupCard` (in `src/components/quote/PasteParserReview.js`): Will be updated to display a "Supply Only" label next to items where `isSupplyOnly` is `true`.
+  - `parseLineItem` (in `src/components/quote/PasteParser.js`): Will be updated to work with the new `isLineItem` function.
+- **Removed Functions:**
+  - The existing `REGEX.LINE_ITEM` will be deprecated in favor of the `isLineItem` function.

 [Classes]
 No classes will be added, modified, or removed.